-When you become a parent, nobody tells you how hard it will be – especially on your wrists, elbows, back and neck.
-All the lifting, bending and twisting to get kids in and out of strollers, cribs and car seats takes a physical toll in the form of creaky knees, a rebellious back and arm pain from carrying toddlers all over the place.
+When you become a parent, you maybe expect it will be harder than you imagine, but the thing nobody tells you is how hard it will actually be on your body — especially on your wrists, elbows, back, shoulders and neck.
+All the lifting, bending and twisting to get kids in and out of strollers, cribs and car seats can take a physical toll and not to mention the pain from carrying toddlers all over the place.

 Luckily, having good posture and learning how to lift and carry your child properly can reduce your risk of injury.
-With that in mind, national experts flag three body-breaking moves and how to fix them.
+With that in mind, he flags five body-breaking moves and how to fix them.

 Carrying a toddler

 Don’t: Twist your body to pick up the child.
-With both your feet on the ground, you twist and lean into the car seat with your arms extended, your toddler at the end of them.
+When you have both your feet on the ground outside of the car and you twist and lean into the car seat with your arms extended — with your heavy toddler at the end of them — that awkward angle can strain your upper back and shoulders, potentially leading to injuries, Drake says.
 Lifting your toddler that way can do a number on your knees, lower back, neck, shoulder, elbows and wrists.

 This post was originally published in 2011 and is updated regularly.

 Follow Metro Parent on Instagram.